Titans home game against Steelers to be rescheduled for later in the season

 NASHVILLE, Tenn.
-(WKRN) — The Tennessee Titans home game against the Pittsburgh Steelers will be rescheduled for later in the season after another Titans player and another staffer tested positive for the coronavirus.
+(WKRN) — The Tennessee Titans home game against the Pittsburgh Steelers will be rescheduled for later in the season after another Titans player and another staffer tested positive for the coronavirus Thursday morning.

-In a statement released Thursday morning, the NFL said the decision to postpone the game, which was originally scheduled for Oct.
+In a statement, the NFL said the decision to postpone the game, which was originally scheduled for Oct.
 4, “was made to ensure the health and safety of players, coaches and game day personnel.”

 The league added the Titans facility will remain closed and the team will continue to have no in-person activities “until further notice.”